loic-roux-404/plateforme/docs/index.md

 - A Contabo subscription [contabo](https://contabo.com)
 - An account of the Dns provider [namedotcom](https://name.com)

-> Note: You could easily adapt terraform to use another provider, it just needs to support `user_data` with a cloud-init compatible syntax.
+> **Note :** You could easily adapt terraform to use another provider:
+> - it needs to support `user_data` with a cloud-init compatible syntax.
+> - **And as bonus** it could support qemu qcow2 image format (for faster k3s paas provisioning)

-> Note: For dns provider, it could be more complex but good terraform provider exists for namecheap, cloudflare, etc.
+> **Note :** For dns provider, it could be more complex but good terraform provider exists for namecheap, cloudflare, etc.

 ### Quick deploy with terraform